thorncl/FW-Separation/README.md

 This repository explores a post-processing technique used in Magnetic Resonance Imaging.
 Fat-Water Separation for Diffusion-Weighted Echo Planar Imaging (DW-EPI) (or chemical-shift encoded MRI) is carried-out in the notebook below.

-The repository also contains methods for generating k-space data via Echo Planar Imaging, and the means by which a sample image may be recovered from a corrupted image, with some delay induced in the spatial frequency domain.
+The repository also contains methods for generating k-space data via Echo Planar Imaging for single tissue voxels, and the means by which a sample image may be recovered from a corrupted image, with some delay induced in the spatial frequency domain.

 `kspace.py` contains the dataclass `params` which returns an object containing the paramters used to conduct the EPI experiment.
 The `params` object takes the following as input: